HL7/davinci-alerts/input/pagecontent/StructureDefinition-admit-notification-messageheader-intro.md

 **Each {{{base_type}} must have:**

 1. An event code of "notification-admit"
-1. A reference to US Core Encounter Profile for the event focus which will be bundled in the message
+1. An event focus reference to the Da Vinci Admit/Transfer/Discharge Notification Encounter Profile which will be bundled in the message

 ### Examples